EXCLUSIVE-EU in talks with Moderna, BioNtech, CureVac to secure possible COVID vaccines - sources

 The most advanced EU talks appear to be those with Johnson & Johnson and Sanofi, confirming a Reuters report in June, because the EU is already discussing details on the number of doses needed.

-With U.S. giant Johnson & Johnson, the European Union is negotiating a supply of 200 million doses of its potential vaccine, the sources said, adding that additional supplies may also be available.
+With U.S. giant Johnson & Johnson, the EU is negotiating a supply of 200 million doses of its possible vaccine, the sources said, adding that additional supplies may also be available.

 'ADVANCED TALKS'